corda/token-sdk/README.md

     ./gradlew clean install

 With the binaries installed to your local maven repository, you can add the token SDK as a dependency to your CorDapp.
-Add the following line to the `build.gradle` file for your CorDapp:
+Add the following lines to the `build.gradle` file for your CorDapp:

-    compile "net.corda.sdk:token:0.1"
+    cordaCompile "net.corda.sdk.token:contract:0.1"
+    cordaCompile "net.corda.sdk.token:workflow:0.1"
+    cordaCompile "net.corda.sdk.token.plugins:money:0.1"

 Alternatively, you can use the following bootstrapped token SDK template: